ckeditor/ckeditor4/tests/plugins/tableselection/manual/integrations/image/nestedimage.md

 ## Context menu for image in table

+### Scenario 1:

 1. Open context menu for image by right-clicking it.
 2. Choose `Image properties`.

 	**Expected result:**

 	URL field should be filled and image should be visible in the preview.

 	**Unexpected result:**

 	URL field is empty or image isn't visible in the preview.

+### Scenario 2:

-3. Select first row of the outer table and delete it.
+1. Select first row of the outer table and delete it.
-4. Click on the image again.
+2. Click on the image again.

 	**Expected result:**

 	Image is selected.

 	**Unexpected result:**

 	Image can't be selected.